denten-books/plain-text/1-chapter.md

 any given organ or activity.
 Thought is simply that which looks (sounds, reads) like thought—it is a game that we play, and a game that could conceivably be played by other entities, mechanical or otherwise.
-For our purposes, it is interesting to note that Turing's chatbot does not simply compute or calculate.
+For our purposes, it is interesting to note that Turing's chat-bot does not simply compute or calculate.
 It is a literary machine.
 It does not just imitate human logic or speech.
 Instead, it imitates (performs!) fibbing.
 It is able to imagine a fictional story about an alternative identity, and ultimately to convince its reader of